Inc. VAT. Order 5 or more for FREE delivery.

 When you receive a flood warning from a local authority or Government body like the UKs Environment Agency or you see weather reports so expect floods due to heavy rain, rising river levels or high tide with strong winds or storms or hurricanes.

 Flood Traps can do the job of the 10-14 x 15kg bags of sand you usually use to build a leaky wall like barrier in front of your robust door, and if belt and braces is your preference you can use both.

 On a typical 76cm wide UK front door without a door step 3 lengths of flood traps in a standard pack can line the bottom and run 52cm (1ft 8") up the sides of the door.

 Photo of flood water failing to drain following a heavy downpour as is seen more and more commonly as our climate changes and of Flood Traps being examined after swelling to protect 4 houses from surface flood in Glasgow.
 The last image shows the inside of one of the homes, previously repeatedly flooded but kept dry this time thanks to the Floodlock Flood Traps you can see in position between the door and its frame.

 This image shows just how little you would throw away, compared to several sandbags.

 As flood water pressure presses on the soft swollen water proof gel strips they are squeezed into the gaps between the door and the frame.

-Now instead of flood water pressure forcing water through gaps around your doors it helps Floodlock strips seal it out!
+Now instead of flood water pressure forcing water through gaps around your doors it helps Floodlock strips of Floor Trap seal it out!

 While kept dry, Floodlock Door Protection Strips can be stored in a draw for years, always ready to help you prepare for a flood whenever you need them.